-Did you know that Forbes predicts the knowledge business will be a billion dollar a day industry by 2025?
+Did you know that Forbes predicts the knowledge business will be a billion-dollar-a-day industry by 2025?
 Far out!
 You see, people aren’t relying on a broken education system anymore.
 Instead, they are using self-education to learn skills and build their knowledge from experts in their niche.
-Take me, for example:

 - When I wanted to grow vegetables in my garden, I read blogs and watched videos on YouTube.